XL-Kong/Oxford-Pet-Segmentation/README.md

 tar -xvf annotations.tar.gz
 ```

-   3. The dataset is split into train and validation by train.py, it is split based on the availability of annotations (.xml)
+   3. The dataset is split into train and validation by train.py, it is done based on the availability of annotations (.xml)
 ```bash
 OxfordDataset/
  Images/